The Mission is 9 miles south of downtown Tucson, Arizona just off of Interstate 19. Take exit 92 (San Xavier Road) and follow signs to the Mission.

 Following Mexican independence in 1821, San Xavier became part of Mexico.
 The last resident Franciscan of the 19th Century departed in 1837.
 With the Gadsden Purchase of 1854, the Mission joined the United States.
 In 1859 San Xavier became part of the Diocese of Santa Fe.
 In 1866 Tucson became an incipient diocese and regular services were held at the Mission once again.
 Sisters of St. Joseph of Carondelet opened a school at the Mission in 1872.
 Franciscan Sisters of Christian Charity now teach at the school and reside in the convent.
 To view the Franciscan Sisters of Christian Charity website http://fscc-calledtobe.org please select from the left menu on the History page.

 The Franciscans returned to the Mission in 1913.
-Recently, Mission San Xavier became a seperate nonprofit entity.
-It remains a testament to the endurance of culture thoughtout our history.
+Recently, Mission San Xavier became a separate nonprofit entity.
+It remains a testament to the endurance of culture thoughout our history.

 1692 Father Kino visits the village of Wa:k

 1700 Father Kino begins foundations on a church never built